dsully/sith-language-server/README.md

 # SithLSP

 > [!WARNING]
-> THIS SOFTWARE IS IN ALPHA STATE EXPECT BREAKING CHANGES, CRASHES, EXPLOSIONS AND EVERYTHING IN BETWEEN!
+> THIS SOFTWARE IS IN ALPHA STATE EXPECT BUGS, BREAKING CHANGES, CRASHES, EXPLOSIONS AND EVERYTHING IN BETWEEN!

 An experimental Python language server.